Coach Hire Companies Partake in UK-wide Demonstration to Save the Industry

-It is no secret that businesses of all shapes and sizes have been impacted by the Covid-19 crisis.
+It is no secret that businesses of all shapes and sizes have been impacted by the COVID-19 crisis.
 However, the pandemic has been particularly harmful to the coach hire industry.
-From coach hire trips being cancelled due to travel restrictions to no school buses required during lockdown, coach hire companies have seen their business revenues plummet by almost 98%!
+From coach hire trips being cancelled due to travel restrictions to no school buses required during the lockdown, coach hire companies have seen their business revenues plummet by almost 98%!

 20,000 job losses by the end of the year

 According to recent statistics, the industry is preparing for 20,000 job losses by the end of the year, with nearly 40% of coach hire companies expected to cease trading all together by 2021.

 Being hugely worrying times for the industry, many business owners have decided to take action, coming together to create the ‘Honk for Hope’ campaign.
 This campaign saw 200 coaches hit the roads of Wales and honk, spreading awareness and sending a clear signal to the world that the industry needs support in order to survive.

 “When Covid hit in March, we should have been going into the busiest time.
 But unfortunately, everything stood still.

 “It’s the summer that sees the operators through the winter to meet the payments that we have on a monthly basis, and these payments are still there!

 “The finance payments on the coaches, the mortgage payments, the rates, the insurances.
 The bills keep coming in with no income at all.”

 Jason Edwards, of Edwards Coaches, said his business went from having 310 coaches in the road every day to just three.